Hofi67/documents_scripting_documentation/README.md

 * [XLSXChart](interfaces/XLSXChart.md) - allows creating an Excel chart.
 * [XLSXChartSeries](interfaces/XLSXChartSeries.md) - represents the Excel chart data series.
 * [XLSXChartAxis](interfaces/XLSXChartAxis.md) - represents the Excel chart axis.

+* [DOMParser](classes/DOMParser.md) - provides basic methods to parse or synthesize XML documents using the DOM.
+* [DOMDocument](classes/DOMDocument.md) - represents the root of a DOM tree.
+* [DOMNode](interfaces/DOMNode.md) - the base class of all tree elements in a DOMDocument.
+* [DOMNodeList](interfaces/DOMNodeList.md) - a dynamic, ordered list of DOMNodes.
+* [DOMNamedNodeMap](interfaces/DOMNamedNodeMap.md) - a kind of index for a set of DOMNodes, in which each node has got a unique name.
+* [DOMElement](interfaces/DOMElement.md) - represents a HTML or XML element in the DOM.
+* [DOMCharacterData](interfaces/DOMCharacterData.md) - represents text-like nodes in the DOM tree.
+* [DOMAttr](interfaces/DOMAttr.md) - this class models a single attribute of a DOMElement.
+* [DOMDocumentType](classes/DOMDocumentType.md) - a container for %Document Type Declaration (DTD) information associated with a DOMDocument.
+* [DOMProcessingInstruction](interfaces/DOMProcessingInstruction.md) - represents a processing instruction node in the DOM tree.
+* [DOMEntity](interfaces/DOMEntity.md) - represents either an entity in an XML document or a notation in a DTD.
+* [DOMException](interfaces/DOMException.md) - represents DOMExceptions thrown by the DOM API functions.